An Introduction to Makeup: Types of Makeup

 Basically, there are two different types of moisturizers: the kind you wear before you put on your makeup, and the kind you put on at the end of the day, before you go to sleep (and, technically, there are a TON of different skincare products you can put on before you go to sleep, but we'll keep it simple for the time being).

 As with all things makeup, you have roughly four thousand options when it comes to purchasing a moisturizer.
 You want to choose a moisturizer depending on whatever skin issues you have: cosmetics companies make products for oily and/or acne-prone skin, dry skin, sensitive skin, and aging skin.
+There are non comedogenic versions and organic varieties.
 They also make moisturizer with sunscreen, which, if you're putting it on at the beginning of the day (which you should), will protect you from harmful UV radiation from the sun.